coldloops/scoreviewer/README.md

 ### how to use

 * make sure you have java 7 or higher: https://java.com
-* download the program here:
+* download scoreviewer.jar here: https://github.com/coldloops/scoreviewer/releases/latest
 * open the program, click "open DB" and select your osu folder.
 * click on the columns to sort
 * type in filters on the textbox under each column